We like to remove Let's Encrypt certificate in Windows Server. Before we uninstall Let's Encrypt…

 Conclusion

-In this article, you learned why the error a special Rpc error occurs on server is showing.
+You learned why the error a special Rpc error occurs on server is showing.
 Get the thumbprint of the certificate that you like to assign.
 Run the cmdlet as shown in the article to assign the certificate to the Exchange services.
 After that, remove the old certificate.
-No more error showing up.
+No more error is showing up.

 Did you enjoy this article?
-If so, you may like the article How to import certificate in Exchange Server.
+If so, you may like Install FREE Let’s Encrypt certificate in Exchange Server.
 Don’t forget to follow us and share this article.

 Ideas why and how i force replacement of the correct one?